InserirAquiNome/crypto/PGP.md

 # fdisk -l
 # sync
 ```
-DVDs are blank so they not need any preparation.

 Now I will disconnect my laptop from the internet and boot with the Linux Live Distro.